GitHub-TC/EmpyrionXChange/Readme.md

 Wenn ein Tausch nicht stattgefunden hatt kann das daran liegen das nicht genügend Erze zum Tausch vorhanden waren oder das Erze in das Tauschfeld gelegt wurden die in der Tauschbörse nicht getauscht werden können.

+# EmpyrionXChange

+## Installation
+Your can direct load this mod with the EWA (Empyrion Web Access) MOD manager.<br/>
+Without the EWA the mod works only within the EmpyrionModHost

+## Config your items
+After the installation and the start of the mod is here an example configuration which can be adapted.
+[SaveGamePath]\Mods\EmpyrionXChange\XChangeItems.json

+## Usage
+* /ex in fraction chat fot help and stockinfo
+* /ex [itemShortName] for change to this items